jaiveerkhanna/jaiveerk-cs499-hw3/REPORT.md

             - Feed the resultant action/target pair as well as the hidden state of the decoder to the decoder LSTM
             - Save the returned decoder LSTM hidden state and repeat
         - Take all action/target pairs and return that to main
+    - Attention Mechanism
+        - I want to note that I was not able to complete the attention mechanism, however, if you look at model_attention.py it might be clear what I was trying to achieve (still having issues with the sizing of tensors, but the overall flow should make sense)
+        - My steps for incorporating attention are as follows:
+            - Calculate attention weights (done by combining decoders input and hidden)
+            - These are multiplied by encoder outputs to create a weighted combination (attn_applied)
+            - attn applied is combined with the decoders input embedings (attn_combined)
+            - the combined attention is sent through an lstm with the hidden state of the decoder (lstm in the Encoder Decoder wrapper)

 Implementation:
     - Train / Test Split: